 Primarily characterized as an alpine tundra region, its total distance is approximately 65 miles and can be completed in about 7 hours (or more), typically under normal circumstances.
-One can usually use these hours in exploring the abandoned yet entrancing areas that can be found along its path, such as ghost towns, including Animas Forks, mining camps and structures, which are mostly (if not all) considered to be more than a century old.
+One can usually use these hours in exploring the abandoned yet entrancing areas that can be found along its path, such as ghost towns, including Animas Forks and Capitol City, mining camps and structures, which are mostly (if not all) considered to be more than a century old.

-Driving the 4×4 Alpine Loop b/w Lake City, Ouray and Silverton, CO
+4×4 Driving b/w Lake City, Ouray and Silverton

 Most of its parts, especially the highest loops, require the use of a high-clearance four-wheel drive vehicle.
 Rental services for off-highway vehicles are being offered by surrounding towns.
 Most portions of the Alpine Loop become inaccessible during winter season.